mskr/sph-tutorial/README.md

 ##### Building

-Appropriate versions of GLFW and GLM are included as submodules so you should be able to clone and build without anything more than CMake and a compiler:
+The repo is self-contained, so you should be able to clone and build without anything more than CMake and a compiler:

     git clone https://github.com/genpfault/sph-tutorial.git
     cd sph-tutorial